larkintuckerllc/k8s-cka-tutorial/34-understand-kubernetes-cluster-upgrade-process/README.md

 **note**: Upgrade does create some temp files should the upgrade fail and you have to manually restore files.

 Also, remember that upgrade process updates the TLS certificates that expire yearly; so regular updates addreses the need to update them.

+### Node OS Upgrades

+While did not find documents on this, seems like best bet is to drain the Nodes, apply upgrades, and then uncordon the Node.

+Looks like K8s marks its packages to prevent accidental upgrade when OS is upgraded.